Whenever someone asks me which #watercolor set should I purchase, I give the following suggestions to them:

 Watercolors do sound costly initially, but since they last too long, it is definitely worth it.

-[My first set lasted nearly 4 years and still some shades are left in it]
+[My first set lasted nearly 4 years and still some shades are left in it].
+So here are some tips for choosing the right watercolors:

 1) For the first purchase, any local brand which is easily available is fine.
 But definitely go for an “Artist Grade” colors, not the student grade colors.
 Foreign brands with good reviews are also a good choice, but you don't want to burn your pocket before you have started earning as an artist.
 So start with something available in your local market and fits your budget too.